RARI-Chain/build-with-rari-template/README.md

 - `@web3modal/wagmi`, `wagmi`: For web3 modal and hooks.
 - `frames.js`: For creating frames on Warpcast to display your NFTs in an engaging way.

+## Smart Contracts
+Navigate to the `contracts` folder.
+This folder is set up with Foundry and includes common NFT contracts, scripts, and tests for rapid development of NFTs on RARI Chain.
+Open Zeppelin & the Rarible Protocol Contracts are already installed and ready to use.

 ## Environment Variables